openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Content Hidden from Learners
 *****************************

 You can hide content from learners.
+You can hide content in both instructor-paced and self-paced courses.
 Such content is never visible to learners, regardless of the release and publishing status.

 You might hide a unit from learners, for example, when that unit contains an answer to a problem in another unit of that subsection.
 After the problem's due